rweigel/cdawmeta/issues.md

 Also, a while back I mentioned the mixed usage of `SI_conv` and `SI_conversion` at https://spdf.gsfc.nasa.gov/istp_guide/vattributes.html.
 Which is it?

-To create the SQL table of CDAWeb metadata, I had to treat certain attribute names as equivalent (SQL column names are case insensitive, so one cannot create a column named `A` if a column named `a` is not allowed.).
+To create the [SQL table of CDAWeb metadata](https://hapi-server.org/meta/cdaweb/), I had to treat certain attribute names as equivalent (SQL column names are case insensitive, so one cannot create a column named `A` if a column named `a` is not allowed.).

-Using [table-cdaweb.counts.csv](https://github.com/rweigel/cdawmeta/blob/main/table/table-cdaweb.counts.csv), I renamed many CDF attributes that differed by case or looked to be misspelled for equivalent to another more-used attribute name.
+Using [table-cdaweb.counts.csv](https://github.com/rweigel/cdawmeta/blob/main/table/table-cdaweb.counts.csv), I renamed many CDF attributes that differed by case (to address SQL column name constraint) or looked to be misspelled for equivalent to another more-used attribute name.
 The reaming mapping is in ([table-cdaweb.fixes.json](https://github.com/rweigel/cdawmeta/blob/main/table/table-cdaweb.fixes.json)).

 10\.